-Improving patient care has to be at the heart of any medtech innovation.
+Improving patient care has to be at the heart of any medtech innovation and is ideally the cornerstone of any medical device marketing strategy.
 The WHO has determined that any innovation in orthopedics that does not reduce long-term failure rates by at least 50% isn’t worth using—making it crystal clear that if it’s better for patients it will be more cost-effective in the long run.
 Slight improvements are not good enough.
 The future of technology in orthopedics lies in real innovation and real quality.

 The way these giant leaps of innovation are going to occur is through the use of Big Data.
 With the ability to collect more information than ever on more patients than ever, clinical studies will become cheaper, faster, and more accurate.
 With a lower barrier to development, the less effective pieces of technology will be quickly weeded out, and the best solutions will be able to reach the market faster.

 Robotic-assisted surgery has unlimited potential right now to improve patient outcomes, but because of the high cost of the equipment, only high-volume centers will see a benefit to their patient outcomes and bottom line in 2018.
 As the technology continues to be adopted and the price goes down, lower volume centers will begin to offer robotic-assisted surgery for knee and hip surgeries.

 The technological advancements made in the field mean that it is now possible to perform joint replacement surgeries on an outpatient basis, and much has been made of the potential loss of hospital revenue that could result from this shift.
 Yes, the CMS reimbursement for outpatient joint replacement surgery has been set at a lower rate than for inpatient for 2018.
 However, the outpatient surgery option presents opportunities to increase patient satisfaction rates and and reduce HAI rates, two important factors in the determination of overall hospital reimbursement.